3mdeb/blog.3mdeb.com/source/_posts/2017-07-22-robot-framework-as-embedded-systems-validation-framework.markdown

-As maintainers of PC Engines platforms in coreboot we debug and fix quite a lot of bugs, but to take full responsibility for out code everything should be validate each time we do release.
+As maintainers of PC Engines platforms in coreboot we debug and fix quite a lot of bugs, but to take full responsibility for out code everything should be validated each time we do release.
 Limited resources leads us to automation and as Python enthusiasts we decided to evaluate Robot Framework as first candidate.

 When preparing to mentioned conference I found that we lack PXE server from